rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 <!-- toc -->

-You can run the tests using `x.py`.
+You can run the tests using `x`.
 The most basic command – which you will almost never want to use! – is as follows:

 ```bash